PerimeterX/perimeterx-java-sdk/README.md

 ## <a name="introduction"></a> Introduction

-The PerimeterX Java SDK module enforces whether or not a request is allowed to continue being processed.
+The PerimeterX Java SDK Enforcer enforces whether or not a request is allowed to continue being processed.
 When the PerimeterX Enforcer determines that a request is coming from a non-human source the request is blocked.

 ### <a name="prerequisites"></a> Prerequisites